MikeSusutZZ/Project-Quazar/README.md

 - Open GitHub in your browser and navigate to the repository.

-- You should see, in a yellow banner, a prompt `Compare & pull request`.
+- You should see, in a yellow banner, the prompt `Compare & pull request`.
 Click this.

 - Add a title and brief description.

 - On the right-hand side, click the gear icon to assign reviewers.
-Assign `rhysmah`
+Assign `rhysmah`.

 - Click the green `Create pull request` button.

-- Wait for feedback from the reviewer.
+- Wait for feedback.
 Make any necessary changes and push them to your branch.

 - Click the green `Merge pull request` button to merge your changes into the main branch.